jcyling/blog/src/posts/220513-hk-geo-data.md

 Of course, outside of these 3 datasets, there's many other datasets lying about on the Geodata Store that might be interesting from an architectural perspective - you can get the coordinates of all COVID-19 cases, the location of all Brownfield site, etc etc.

 For the purpose of building a site model, one only needs to download the 3D-BIT00 (and the 2D Topographic Map, if you plan on doing some kind of site drawing).
 In the next part I will cover how you can import information into your Rhino models.

-`Work in Progress!
-This article will be updated with images.`